Diocese of San Pablo: Seminaries

-Because of the shortage of priests in the diocese, there have been several priests that were incardinated into the diocese.
+Because of the shortage of priests in the diocese, there have been several priests who were incardinated into the diocese.
 With Pedro Bantigue as the newly appointed bishop at that time, he established a seminary, following the canonical erection of the Diocese of San Pablo.

-The San Pablo Minor Seminary was opened in 1968, but was eventually closed in 1981.
+The San Pablo Minor Seminary was opened in 1968 but was eventually closed in 1981.
 In that same year, the major seminary of the diocese was established, namely, the Saint Peter's College Seminary, in order to stress the obedience of those under the diocese towards the See of Peter.
 It was inaugurated on July 6, 1981, under Elias O. Poblete.

-The said seminary is currently located in Brgy.
-Concepcion, San Pablo City and serves as the philosophy college seminary of the diocese.
+It is currently located in Barangay Concepcion, San Pablo city and serves as the philosophy college seminary of the diocese.

-The other seminary, the San Pablo Theological Formation House, is located in Tagaytay City, Cavite, serves as the formation house for the theology seminarians of the diocese.
+The other seminary, the San Pablo Theological Formation House, is located in Tagaytay, Cavite, serves as the formation house for the theology seminarians of the diocese.
 It was named after Saint Paul the Apostle, as it was formerly named after the patron of the diocese, Saint Paul the First Hermit.